mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 >
 > To use multi-filtering, you need to upgrade to the [Pro plan](https://mui.com/store/items/material-ui-pro/)

-The demo below let you filter the rows according to several criteria at the same time.
+The demo below lets you filter the rows according to several criteria at the same time.

 {{"demo": "pages/components/data-grid/filtering/BasicExampleDataGridPro.js", "bg": "inline", "defaultCodeOpen": false}}